-We are interested in the practical issues of nonlinear filtering and, in particular, the computational problem for the conditional expectation $E[g(X_1)|\F_1^Y]$.
-One of the approaches to the problem is to use a change of measure approach (see, e.g., \cite{BC09}, \cite{K11}).
+We are interested in the practical issues of nonlinear filtering, in particular, the computational problem for the conditional expectation $E[g(X_1)|\F_1^Y]$.
+One of the approaches to the problem is the change of measure approach (see e.g.\ \cite{BC09}, \cite{K11}).
 We set